Fast Fixes for 7 Wedding-Day Wardrobe Malfunctions

 When your wedding finally arrives, you're on the ultimate cloud nine.
 Unfortunately, nothing can bring you crashing down to earth faster than a wardrobe malfunction that threatens to mar the vision you've come so close to executing.
-Here, wedding planners describe some of the most common fashion emergencies they've seen, and how to handle them if they come up on your big day.
+Think: a broken bustle, stubborn zipper, stains, tears, and everything in between.
+Freaking out?
+Don't—not just yet.
+There is likely a way out of every little wedding dress-related disaster you encounter on the big day—plus some handy tools you can pack ahead to prepare for the worst.
+Here, wedding planners and stylists describe some of the most common fashion emergencies they've seen, and how to handle them if they come up on your big day.

 A Stuck Zipper

 Or worse, one that decides your wedding day is the perfect time to bow out.
 If your zipper is in the stuck phase, first check to make sure you're not accidentally dragging any fabric in it.
-After that, take a clear wax stick (you can buy them at any home goods store) and wax the zipper to help ease it up or down, says Amy Mancuso, owner of Amy Mancuso Events in Phoenix, Arizona.
+If you are, slowly ease the fabric free with your fingertips.
+After that, take a clear wax stick like Zipper-Ease (or even a white crayon), and wax the zipper to help ease it up or down, says Amy Mancuso, owner of Amy Mancuso Events in Phoenix, Arizona.
 If your zipper is plain broken, that's where needle and thread come in handy.
 "Sometimes I've had to sew a bride into her dress," says Mancuso.
 That needle and thread can also help in a pinch if you've got any torn seams that need fixing.

 A Stained Dress

 Whether it's a dribble of foundation or a smudge of lipstick, even the teeniest of stains are unwelcome.
-"A Tide to Go Pen or Shout Wipe can work if the stain is smaller," says Corn.
+We suggest investing in the Madame Paulette Personal Stain Remover Kit, which comes with three targeted solvents to treat various stains and a distilled-water rinse and absorbent cloth.
+"A Tide to Go Pen or Shout Wipe can work if the stain is smaller," adds Corn.
 If a splash of red wine has made its way to your dress, Corn suggests this brilliant hack: "Pouring white wine on top of a small red wine stain can help pull it out."
-If you're nervous about risking that DIY remedy, consider turning to chalk.
+If you're nervous about risking that DIY method, consider turning to chalk.
 "There are so many different shades of white, so you have to be careful because you could just draw more attention to it," says Mancuso.
 But if you have just a small stain and a stick of chalk in the right shade, you're golden.

 Wedding planners often double as superheroes, as evidenced by the time Corn saved a bride from a huge fashion catastrophe.
 The bride sent her dress to get pressed the day before the wedding, but didn't check it until before dawn on her wedding day during a fit of excitement-induced insomnia.
 Her dress originally had a train with buttons all down the back so the fabric would gather into billowing poufs, but the dry cleaners pressed the poufs out.
 The result was deep pleats that had the bride calling Corn in a panic at 5:30 a.m.!
 Corn had a dressmaker pop all the buttons off, a dry cleaner re-pressed it, then the dressmaker re-made the back of the dress.
 "The bride started crying when she saw it because she was so thrilled," says Corn.
 The takeaway: It's a simple move, but always check your dress after any last-minute alterations or dry cleaning!